andrewshumway/fusion-ext/getPut/README.md

 ### Installation Notes:

-These scripts require Python version 2.7. and have been used both in CentOS 7, and on a Windows git-bash shell.
+Prior to v1.3, these scripts used Python version 2.7.
+From v1.3 onward, Python 3 is needed (developed against 3.9+).
-Some clients such as Windows, do not have a standard Python interpreter so one will need to be installed (https://www.python.org/).  and added to the PATH.
+Some clients such as Windows, do not have a standard Python interpreter so one will need to be installed (https://www.python.org/) and added to the PATH.
 Some clients ship with the `requests` package (from http://python-requests.org).
 Many however will need to install this via `pip install requests` (CentOS, MacOS).
 Pip itself may need installation as well via `yum install`, `brew install`, etc.